U.S. commercial paper market grows in week: Fed

-Non-seasonally adjusted commercial paper outstanding - which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis - rose $23.1 billion to $1.035 trillion.
+Non-seasonally adjusted commercial paper outstanding - which some analysts consider a more reliable reading than the seasonally adjusted one since it has been distorted by the financial crisis - fell $12.3 billion to $1.023 trillion.

-U.S. non-seasonally adjusted foreign financial commercial paper outstanding rose $10.3 billion to $266.2 billion.
+U.S. non-seasonally adjusted foreign financial commercial paper outstanding fell $5.1 billion to $261.2 billion.

 New York Treasury Desk